Mandatory Deposits

 Yes.
 On March 1, 1989, the qualification "with notice of copyright" was eliminated from the mandatory deposit provision (Public Law 100-568).
 As a result of this change, all works under copyright protection that are published in the United States on or after March 1, 1989, are subject to mandatory deposit whether published with or without a notice.

-Mandatory deposit is a legal obligation (17 U.S.C. section 407) and applies to all U.S. and foreign publishers distributing their works in the United States.
+Mandatory deposit is a legal obligation (section 407 of Title 17) and applies to all U.S. and foreign publishers distributing their works in the United States.
 A CIP obligation is limited to those publishers who have entered a contractual agreement with the Library of Congress.
 In exchange for the Library providing preliminary cataloging information to the publisher for works submitted to the CIP program, the publisher agrees to provide a copy of the publication to the Library of Congress.
+The data created by the CIP program facilitates the distribution and acquisition of new books.

 No. CIP is a separate program within the Library of Congress that requires participating publishers to submit one copy of published works.
 The CIP is in addition to the two copies required for mandatory deposit.